Blog

 • At other SNFs, SNF physicians and nurse practitioners prescribe buprenorphine with consultation as needed from community-based OUD providers.

 HMA’s experts in OUD and SNFs are working collaboratively to assist SNFs interested in exploring the clinical, financial, and operational opportunities and challenges with this emerging line of business.
-For questions or inquiries, please contact Barry J. Jacobs.
+For questions or inquiries, please contact our experts below.

 Link to Health Affairs post.